 - 1 tablespoon butter

-Add vanilla and butter.
+- Add salt, vanilla and butter.
 Let cool for 10 minutes.

-This post may contain affiliate links, which means I might receive a very small commission should you chose to purchase that linked item.
-I only link to items I know and trust.
-Thank you for your support!
+This post may contain affiliate links, which means we might receive a very small commission, at no additional cost to you should you chose to purchase that linked item.
+We only link to items we know and trust.
 Clink!